 Do I need a smartphone or special data plan to use multi-factor authentication?

 No. Having a smartphone makes for an easier and more secure experience with Duo.
-However, it is also possible to enrol a non-smartphone mobile device or landline to receive SMS passcodes or phone calls.
+However users can also use a hardware token to authenticate.

 What is the Duo Mobile App?

 Duo Mobile is a mobile application (app) that you install on your smartphone or tablet to generate passcodes for login or receive push notifications for easy, one-tap authentication on your mobile device.
 It works with Duo security’s multi-factor authentication service to make your logins more secure.

 What is the recommended multi-factor authentication method?

 If you have a smartphone or tablet, we recommend Duo Push, as it is quick, easy-to-use, and secure.
 See an introduction to Duo security and a demonstration of Duo Push in this short video: https://www.youtube.com/watch?